Les Claypool: Primus

-Primus began as "Primate" in the mid-1980s, with Claypool on bass, Todd Huth on guitar, and various drummers, most notably Jay Lane, though Huth and Lane left shortly thereafter to pursue other projects.
+Primus began as "Primate" in the mid-1980s.
+The band featured Claypool on bass, Todd Huth on guitar, and various drummers (most notably Jay Lane); however, Huth and Lane left shortly thereafter to pursue other projects.
 Claypool replaced them with guitarist Larry LaLonde and drummer Tim Alexander.

 Claypool is considered to be the leader of the band, as well as the driving force behind its blending of funk with other genres.
-Claypool frequently utilizes the slap-bass technique, prominent in funk music, and is the only member of Primus who comes from a funk background.
-Because of Claypool's strong funk influence, Primus is often described as "thrash-funk" or funk metal, though Claypool dislikes these labels, stating: "We've been lumped in with the funk metal thing just about everywhere.
+He frequently utilizes the slap-bass technique prominent in funk music, and is the only member of Primus who comes from a funk background.
+Because of Claypool's strong funk influence, Primus is often described as "thrash-funk" or funk metal, although Claypool dislikes the labels.
+He said, "We've been lumped in with the funk metal thing just about everywhere.
 I guess people just have to categorize you.